amabnl/amadeus-ws-client/docs/samples.rst

 *********************
 Handling the response
 *********************
-Sometimes it's useful if there result from the SOAP call gets returned as a PHP object, sometimes a string containing the XML document of the SOAP-BODY is more useful.
+Sometimes it's useful if the result from the SOAP call gets returned as a PHP object, sometimes a string containing the XML document of the SOAP-BODY is more useful.

 For example, when trying to extract specific information from a PNR, it can be useful to load the